Skip to main content

 Create a storage bucket

-To enable Cargo to load and unload data from BigQuery, you need a dedicated storage bucket.
+To enable Cargo to load and unload data from BigQuery as your system of records, you need a dedicated storage bucket.

 1. Go to the Google Cloud Console